jessepollak/command/CONTRIBUTING.md

 ## Creating a command

 Creating a new `command` is easy.
-It requires creating a new command in the `commands` folder and then importing and including it in `commands/index.js`.
+It requires creating a new command in the `commands` folder.
 To demonstrate how this works, let's implement a simple command that opens a new tab to `google.com`.

 ### Creating the command file

 The first thing we need to do is create a new command folder.
 For the new `/google` command we are trying to create, let's add a new folder at `src/commands/Google` and a new file in that folder called `src/commands/Google/Google.js`.
 Now, let's make that file export the necessary API to implement a command.

 ```javascript
 // src/commands/Google/Google.js